NYCUchaolab/bioinformatics-tools/RNA_shell/README.md

 **grch38_genome.tar.gz (ref for HISAT2)**

-This file can be downloaded from [ensemble Website](https://genome-idx.s3.amazonaws.com/hisat/)
+This file can be downloaded from [hisat Website](https://genome-idx.s3.amazonaws.com/hisat/)

 ## Package version
 Make sure to verify and install the required packages by reviewing the `.yml` file.